-The Board approves the use of remote participation by Members of the Board within the bounds allowed by the Open Meeting Law or other acts by the state legislature.
-All votes taken when any Board member participates remotely shall be conducted by roll call vote.
+The Board approves the use of remote participation by Members of the Board within the bounds allowed by the Open Meeting Law.
+All votes taken when any Selectman participates remotely shall be conducted by roll call vote.

-E. Citizen-Resident Participation at Select Board Meetings
+E. Citizen Participation at Board of Selectmen Meetings

-Unless directly involved in a public agenda item or within a hearing, citizens may only participate at a regular Board meeting at the discretion of the Chair, or upon request of any member of the Board.
+Unless directly involved in a public agenda item or within a hearing, citizens may only participate at a regular Board meeting at the discretion of the Chairman, or upon request of any member of the Board

-A Public Comment or "Citizens-Open Forum" period will normally be scheduled at each meeting to hear concerns of the general public (some exclusions may apply).
-CitizensAttendees are welcome to raise new issues for future board agendas, identify community problems, and comment on past, present or future board agendas.
+A Public Comment or "Citizens Open Forum" period will be scheduled at each meeting to hear concerns of the general public (some exclusions may apply).
+Citizens are welcome to raise new issues for future board agendas, identify community problems, and comment on past, present or future board agendas.